Jed-Al/PrernaKumari_FrontEnd/README.md

 **3. Please fix, optimize, and/or modify the component as much as you think is necessary.**

 The modified has:
-1) only one Memozied component which is sufficient
+1) only one Memoized component which is sufficient
 2) an option to add new items to the list of items
 3) an option to delete any item the user wants